 Cetera Financial Group, one of the largest wealth management firms in the country, recently revealed a potential security breach that could have leaked thousands of records.
 If you received a data breach notification letter from Cetera, here is what happened, what information was exposed, and what legal options you may have.
 Contact our data breach lawyers to investigate your claim.

-Cetera is a San Diego, California-based financial services and wealth management company.
-It supports approximately 12,000 independent financial advisors and institutions across the country and manages roughly $590 billion in assets under administration.
-In short, this is a company entrusted with the most sensitive financial information of a very large number of people.
-That makes the scope of this breach particularly serious.
+Cetera is a San Diego, California-based financial services and wealth management company, supporting approximately 12,000 independent financial advisors and institutions across the country and manages roughly $590 billion in assets under administration.

 Cetera recently reported to state attorneys general that it discovered suspicious activity involving an employee email account.
-The company launched an investigation and confirmed that an unauthorized third party had access to its network between July 7, 2025, and August 21, 2025.
-That is a window of more than six weeks during which personal data belonging to an undetermined number of individuals was potentially exposed.
+The company launched an investigation and confirmed that an unauthorized third party had access to its network between July 7, 2025, and August 21, 2025, a window of more than six weeks during which personal data belonging to an undetermined number of individuals was potentially exposed.

 On March 25, 2026, Cetera began mailing data breach notification letters to people whose information was affected.
 The types of personal information potentially compromised include: